parts of speech final

 Ali kicked the ball.

-3. Indirect objects are nouns that receive the direct object.
+are nouns that receive the direct object.

 Ali kicked Jimmy the ball.